-The Dunk Contest has long been the premier event of NBA All-Star Saturday Night, even if the event’s popularity has declined lately.
-There’s a reason why it’s still the final competition of the evening, and it will likely remain that way, whether stars participate or not.
+The Dunk Contest has long been the premier event of NBA All-Star Saturday Night, even if it has seen a decline in popularity lately.
+There’s a reason why it’s still the final competition of the evening.

-With that said, here are the latest NBA Dunk Contest odds, as well as a short list of the best bets you can make before it all goes down this Saturday, Feb.
-18, at 8 p.m.
-ET.
+Here are the latest NBA Dunk Contest odds, as well as a short list of the best bets you can make before it all goes down this Saturday, Feb.
+15.

 NBA Dunk Contest Odds